ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Overview
 --------

-This document describes the Ansible community topics workflow (hereinafter ``Workflow``) to provide guidance on successful resolving topics in the asynchronous way.
+This document describes the Ansible community topics workflow (herein after ``Workflow``) to provide guidance on successful resolving topics in an asynchronous way.

 The Workflow is a set of actions that need to be done successively within the corresponding time frames.